objectionary/eo/README.md

     There are a number of [XSL transformations](https://en.wikipedia.org/wiki/XSLT) that need to be done
     with the XML document in order to make it ready for compilation.
-    Each transformation has its own `.xslt` file in the `eo-parser` directory.
+    Each transformation has its own `.xsl` file in the `eo-parser` directory.
     The class `org.eolang.parser.Program` is responsible for making XSLT transformations and the entire list of them is stored in the `org.eolang.parser.Pack` class.
 Some of XLST files are sanity checks (or linters).